RetroReasoner: A Reasoning LLM for Strategic Retrosynthesis Prediction: Abstract

 \section{Abstract}

-Retrosynthesis prediction is a core task in organic synthesis that aims to predict reactants for a given product molecule.
-Traditionally, chemists select a plausible bond disconnection and derive corresponding reactants, which is time-consuming and requires substantial expertise.
-While recent advancements in molecular large language models (LLMs) have made progress, many methods either predict reactants without strategic reasoning or conduct only a generic product analysis, rather than reason explicitly about bond-disconnection strategies that logically lead to the choice of specific reactants.
-To overcome these limitations, we propose RetroReasoner, a retrosynthetic reasoning model that leverages chemists' strategic thinking.
-RetroReasoner is trained using both supervised fine-tuning (SFT) and reinforcement learning (RL).
-For SFT, we introduce SyntheticRetro, a framework that generates structured disconnection rationales alongside reactant predictions.
-In the case of RL, we apply a round-trip accuracy as reward, where predicted reactants are passed through a forward synthesis model, and predictions are rewarded when the forward-predicted product matches the original input product.
-Experimental results show that RetroReasoner not only outperforms prior baselines but also generates a broader range of feasible reactant proposals, particularly in handling more challenging reaction instances.
+Retrosynthesis prediction aims to identify reactants that can synthesize a given product molecule.
+Although molecular large language models (LLMs) have recently shown promising results, most existing methods either generate reactants directly or provide only generic product-level analysis, without explicitly reasoning about bond-disconnection strategies that justify specific reactant choices.
+This paper proposes RetroReasoner, a retrosynthetic reasoning model that captures chemists' strategic disconnection-based thinking.
+RetroReasoner is trained with supervised fine-tuning and reinforcement learning.
+For supervised fine-tuning, SyntheticRetro generates structured disconnection rationales paired with reactant predictions.
+For reinforcement learning, a round-trip reward evaluates predicted reactants by passing them through a forward synthesis model and rewarding predictions that reconstruct the original product.
+RetroReasoner can also be applied to multi-step retrosynthetic planning by incorporating it into a parallelized Monte Carlo tree search framework, reducing search time while increasing the number and diversity of valid synthetic pathways.
+Experimental results show that RetroReasoner outperforms prior baselines, including not only molecular LLMs but also retrosynthesis-specific expert models, and generates a broader range of feasible reactant proposals, especially for challenging reaction instances.